noflo/noflo-ui/README.md

 ### Managing server-side flows

 In addition to being able to manage and run client-side NoFlo flows, the NoFlo UI is also able to run server-side NoFlo code (and indeed anything else [compatible with the API](#supporting-other-fbp-systems)).
 For NoFlo flows running on Node.js, you need to install and run [noflo-nodejs](https://github.com/noflo/noflo-nodejs).

-### Mobile app

-In addition to the web version, the NoFlo UI also also packaged as a [PhoneGap](http://phonegap.com/) mobile app.
-This will enable us to provide it in an easier way and without unnecessary browser chrome to popular platforms like iOS and Android.

 ## Development